hello-robot/stretch4_web_teleop/README.md

 Then, launch the program normally, and if you see "FAILURE.
 COULD NOT LAUNCH WEB TELEOP.", then locate the zipped-up logs file and send them to Hello Robot Support (support@hello-robot.com).

-To locate the logs, open a file explorer, go into "Home", go into "stretch_user", go into "log", go into "web_teleop", locate the folder with the latest timestamp, and send "stretch_web_teleop_logs.zip" to the support team.
+To locate the logs, open a file explorer, go into "Home", go into "stretch_user", go into "log", go into "web_teleop", locate the folder with the latest timestamp, and send "stretch4_web_teleop_logs.zip" to the support team.

 # Licenses